-V = column velocity at discharge end, m/s;

-Q = pump capacity, m3/s;

-D = diameter, m; and

-g = acceleration due to gravity.

 6.3.3 When water or any other liquid moves through a pipe line, the latter offers some resistance to the flow.
 This resistance depends on the diameter, length, type and condition of the pipe and its fittings and velocity of flow.
 The values of head loss due to friction in pipes may be obtained on the basis of IS 2951 (Part 1).
 Head loss due to friction for PVC pipes may be obtained from the supplier.

-6.3.3.1 When calculating pipe losses allowances should be included for tees, bends, valves, and other fittings and obstructions in a particular pipe line.
-The values can be obtained from IS 2951 (Part 2) : 1965 and added to the value obtained for straight pipes ( see 6.3.3 ).
+When calculating pipe losses allowances should be included for tees, bends, valves, and other fittings and obstructions in a particular pipe line.
+The values can be obtained from IS 2951 (Part 2) and added to the value obtained for straight pipes ( see 6.3.3 ).